-Raymond T. Hightower founded and ran a technology company, WisdomGroup, for twenty-one years before selling the company to 8th Light in 2016.
-Today, Hightower leads the tech team for his latest venture, Bridgetown Partners.
+Raymond T. Hightower founded and ran a technology company for twenty-one years before selling the company in 2016.
+Today, Hightower is CEO of Bridgetown Partners, builders of software for the commercial real estate industry.

 Hightower is the creator of several tech conferences, including WindyCityRails.
 He served as lead organizer of ChicagoRuby from 2007 to 2017.
 He is a perpetual student, currently exploring parallelism, quantum computing, and IoT.
 Hightower is invited to speak at tech conferences around the world, and he blogs on technology and business growth right here at RayHightower.com.